Label-supervised surgical instrument segmentation using temporal equivariance and semantic continuity: EXPERIMENTS AND RESULTS

-\textbf{Setup}: Following the two-stage WSSS paradigm, we train the classification network with the last 40 surgical videos while using the first 40 videos for validation, both with a fps of 25.
-After that, we generate mask seeds derived from CAM and post-process into pseudo mask.
-In particular, we compose instance pseudo masks based on connectivity and refine the raw mask with SAM \cite{kirillov2023segment}.
-Finally, a supervised segmentation model is trained with pseudo masks excluding validation frames and evaluated with annotations.
-In this paper, we select Mask2Former as baseline for joint semantic and instance segmentation.
-For calculating CTSC loss, we set the local crops as 4 for balancing the effectiveness and efficiency.
+\textbf{Implement Details}: Following the two-stage LSSS paradigm, we first train the classification network with instrument presence annotations and generate temporal-enhanced pseudo masks.
+For Cholec80, the last 40 surgical videos are used for training, while the first 40 videos are reserved for validation.
+For RLLS, the dataset split aligns with that in~\cite{zhao2022murphy}.
+Subsequently, a supervised segmentation model is trained with these pseudo masks (excluding validation frames) and then evaluated with ground-truth annotations.
+The inference time is contingent upon the chosen segmentation model's architecture.
+In this study, we select Mask2Former~\cite{cheng2022masked} as the segmentor for joint semantic and instance segmentation, achieving a inference speed of approximately $0.01$ seconds per frame (1 A800 GPU).